Mount Meron: Climate

-Mount Meron has a Mediterranean climate (Köppen climate classification: Csa) with hot and dry summers and cool, wet and occasionally snowy winters.
+Despite its high altitude, Mount Meron has a hot-summer mediterranean climate (Köppen climate classification: Csa) with hot and dry summers and cool, wet and occasionally snowy winters.
 It snows briefly on Mount Meron a few times during the winter.
 There are 22 days a year with a temperature of 32 °C or higher and 28 days below freezing.
-Mount Meron has a relatively cool climate with significant precipitation; and has the second highest precipitation in Israel after Mount Hermon.
+Mount Meron has a relatively cooler climate with high annual precipitation; and has the second highest precipitation in Israel after Mount Hermon.

 Note: the chart is an average of five years so the record highs and lows may not be fully accurate.